skybet/native-tech-test/README.md

 You are asked to build a new feature for a betting app, this is to allow the user to login using a Pin / finger print / face scanning depending on device once authenticated the user will then see a list of runners in a horse race.

-On initial load the App should ask for the user to enter a PIN which needs to be stored securly on the device.
+On initial load the App should ask for the user to enter a PIN which needs to be stored securely on the device.

 On subsequent launches the App should ask for either a PIN / finger print / face Id depending on the users device preference.